battsatac/Domoticz-Zigate-Wiki/en-eng/Plugin-Installation.md

 ### beta

-We can open the beta channel to provide early version and to stabilize the version priori to be move to the stable channel
+We can open the beta channel to provide early version and to stabilize the version prior to move to the stable channel

 ## How to switch from one channel to the other